What is SaaS Product Marketing, and How to Do it Successfully

 Understanding Your Personas

 While this is true for everyone on the marketing team, it’s especially true for your product marketers.
 In the enterprise SaaS space in particular, your personas are often split between buyers vs users.
 You’ll need to understand both of them deeply and really cater to how you talk about your product to each of those personas.
 You’ll want to leverage your marketing channels effectively.
 How you talk to CxOs and financial decision-makers is different than how you’d talk to the end users of the product.
 Really understanding the key benefits of your product and how to translate that to both buyers and end users is crucial.
+Learn more about how to build buyer personas here.

 The Power of Two